 Tor, which is another popular anonymity service, can be used in conjunction with ExpressVPN to further increase your online privacy.
 The “science” between this technique which is also known as “Tor over VPN” is that you can benefit from Tor network’s complete privacy protection without any node knowing your home IP address or your ISP flagging you for using Tor since all the traffic is encrypted.

 More so, using Tor from a location that currently bans it, such as schools, certain countries or some corporations, is also possible thanks to the VPN servers.
-The only thing you need to make sure of before using this technique is that you must connect to the VPN server before accessing the Tor network.
+The only thing you need to make sure of before using this technique is that you must connect to the ExpressVPN server before accessing the Tor network.
 This way, if there’s some Tor-related bug, you’ll have an extra security layer to protect your privacy.

 The very nature of using P2P (peer-to-peer) services is that it exposes the IP address of each and every one of its users so that you know where you’re getting your files from.
-If that IP address happens to be your real one, you can get busted by various third-parties you don’t want to get involved in the first place, since metadata and location can be easily figured out from there.
+If that IP address happens to be your real one, you can get busted by various third-parties you don’t want to be involved within the first place, since metadata and location can be easily figured out from there.

-However, if you use a VPN service such as ExpressVPN, the chance of this scenario happening is significantly reduced, if not completely eliminated and let me tell you why.
-When you use a VPN service, your IP address is replaced by another one, the address of the VPN server you’re currently connected to.
+However, if you use a VPN service such as ExpressVPN, the chance of this scenario happening is significantly reduced, if not completely eliminated, and let me tell you why.
+When you use a VPN service, your IP address is replaced by another one, namely the address of the VPN server you’re currently connected to.
 That IP address is more often than not shared by numerous other users, so the chance of your activity being traced back to you as an individual is almost null.
 Furthermore, ExpressVPN has a policy that prevents them from keeping logs that can be used to identify you, so the risks are non-existent.